rajewsky-lab/spacemake/docs/migrate.rst

     In that case, ensure you have write permissions for the directory containing the sequence file.

-To smoothly migrate existing project structures created with earlier versions (v0.8x) and make them compatible with v0.9, spacemake offers the ``migrate`` tool.
+To smoothly migrate existing project structures created with earlier versions (v0.8x) and make them compatible with v0.9+, spacemake offers the ``migrate`` tool.

-If you attempt to run a newer spacemake version inside a proejct directory created with an older one, you'll get the following warning::
+If you attempt to run a newer spacemake version inside a project directory created with an older one, you'll get the following warning::

     ###############################################################